 It is a mega-factory of different businesses worth millions of USD, and thousands of people are at work most part of the day involving in small and medium scale labors to cater to many industries all over the world.

 The best way to explore the dwelling in Dharavi is to opt for a walking tour.
 Be the local tours, a local tour group consisting of Mumbai students offer excellent private and group tours where they’ll take you through the doors of homes and places where entrepreneurship thrives.
 For booking and more details, visit their website here.

 2. Dhobi Ghat

-The laundry district or Dhobi Ghat, as the name suggests was the centre for laundry activities since the time of the British rule in India.
+The laundry district or Dhobi Ghat, as the name suggests was the center for laundry activities since the time of the British rule in India.
 This open-air laundromat was built in 1890 and is the world’s largest outdoor laundry.
-Located close to Mahalakshmi railway station, it is more popular among the foreign travelers.
+Located close to Mahalakshmi railway station, it is more popular among foreign travelers.

 A tour through the area will let you see a day in the life of dhobis or washers who are engaged in laundry activities in thousands of numbers.
 The area is also home to more than 200 families of Dhobis whose generations have dwelled here for more than 100 years.
 Although modern washing methods are slightly making its way to the laundry today, Dhobi Ghat still runs most parts of it operations manually.

 If you are traveling with kids, then Nehru Science Centre is a place that you should visit.
 Located in Worli, it is the largest interactive science center in India.
 This huge center has more than 500 hands-on and interactive science exhibits on energy, sound, kinematics, mechanics, transport, etc.

 Nehru Science Centre timings: 10 AM – 6 PM; Entry fees: 50 INR